bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 and calls that he was struggling.
 It wasn't his coursework.
 He was doing fine in college, better than me, but his social life troubled him.
-He was lonely, depressed, and terribly sad that he didn't have a girlfriend or any close friends -- aside from me -- but then I didn't count.
+He was lonely, depressed, and terribly sad that he didn't have a girlfriend or any close friends.
+While I sympathized with Richard, his complaints secretly annoyed me.
+So life isn't going your way; welcome to the goddamn club.
+I didn't voice my annoyance, and Richard was so wrapped up in his feelings he didn't pick up mine.
 We stayed up all night talking and watching the stars from the pitch-black grounds of a small motel near Rushmore.
 It was a clear summer night, and the summer triangle stars were almost lost in the Milky Way's backbone.
 Early next morning, I left to drive back to Slave Lake.

 I didn't hear from Richard again until he called me in our fourth year a few weeks before Christmas.
 He called from a payphone in a US/Canada